 Consumption of soy foods has been reported to have a number of health benefits for both women and men, including benefits for heart health and weight loss.
-Nonetheless, men frequently are reluctant to consume soy foods, particularly those with soy protein isolate and soy isoflavones in them, because some “physicians” refuse to publish the latest data on soy isoflavones.
-It’s puzzling why they refuse to post the latest data as they erroneously imply that since soy protein and isoflavones help reduce common discomforts associated with menopause like hot flashes and night sweats, then soy could be “negative” for men.
+Nonetheless, men frequently are reluctant to consume soy foods, particularly those with soy protein isolate and isoflavones in them, because some “physicians” refuse to publish the latest data.
+It’s puzzling why they refuse, as they erroneously imply that since soy protein and isoflavones help reduce common discomforts associated with menopause, like hot flashes and night sweats, then soy could be “negative” for men.

 The study investigators reported that neither soy protein isolate with low isoflavones nor soy protein isolate with high isoflavones had any effect on any measure of semen quality compared to the milk protein drink.

-This is great news for men interested in obtaining the nutritional and health benefits of soy foods, but previously worried about the impact of soy foods on semen quality.
-Soy protein isolate is a high quality protein ingredient used in many soy foods like soy shakes and soy bars, both of which are a great way to boost your daily protein intake while enjoying the health benefits of soy.
+This is great news for men interested in obtaining the nutritional and health benefits of soy foods, but previously worried about the impact on semen quality.
+Soy protein isolate is a high-quality protein used in many foods like shakes and bars, both of which are a great way to boost your daily intake while enjoying the health benefits.

 - Beaton LK, et al. Soy protein isolates of varying isoflavone content do not adversely affect semen quality in healthy young men.
 Fertility & Sterility 2010; 94(5):1717-1722.